mattermost/docs/source/deployment/mobile-app-deployment.rst

 - Determining the ideal mobile deployment model for your organization
 - Understanding the resource requirements when choosing to build your own Mattermost mobile apps

-Technical implementation guides are included as links to keep the information in this guide focused.
+Technical implementation guides are included as links to keep the information in this guide concise.

 .. _support: